 Note: I do not claim to yet be living out all of these resolutions consistently in my life.
 They are more statements of intent — the things I want to be realities in my life.

-Preamble (copied from Edwards): Aware that “apart from Him I can do nothing” I humbly entreat God by His grace to enable me to keep these resolutions, as much as they align with His will.
+PREAMBLE: (adapted from Edwards) Aware that “apart from Him I can do nothing” I humbly entreat God by His grace to enable me to keep these resolutions, as much as they align with His will.

 RESOLUTIONS OF THE HEART